 Five courses must be completed within five years.
 At least four of the five courses must be from the Applied and Computational Mathematics program and numbered EN.625.680 Cryptography or higher.
 At least three of these four courses must be at the 700- or 800-level, and at least one of the 700-level courses must be outside of the sequences:

 and Advanced Differential Equations: Nonlinear Differential Equations and Dynamical Systems

 and Theory of Statistics II

 Students are allowed to take one mathematically oriented elective course from outside the ACM Program.
 Courses EN.625.601 Real Analysis, EN.625.603 Statistical Methods and Data Analysis, and EN.625.609 Matrix Theory may not be counted toward the certificate.
 An independent study (EN.625.800 Independent Study), research project (EN.625.805 Applied and Computational Mathematics Post-Master’s Research–EN.625.806 Applied and Computational Mathematics Post-Master’s Research), or thesis (EN.625.807 Applied and Computational Mathematics Post-Master’s Thesis–EN.625.808 Applied and Computational Mathematics Post-Master’s Thesis) may be substituted for one or two of the 700-level courses outside of the 700-level core sequence.
+The course 625.800 Independent Study may not be used towards the ACM PMC if a student also wishes to count 625.805–806 or 625.807–808 towards the PMC.
 Only grades of B– or above can count toward the post-master’s certificate.
-All course selections are subject to advisor approval.
+Course selections at the 800-level or outside these requirements are subject to advisor approval.